nragusa/aws-newrelease-slack/README.md

 ### Installation

-Now that you have a Slack app configured and the AWS CDK Toolkit installed, you'll need to deploy this appplication into your AWS account.
+Now that you have a Slack app configured and the AWS CDK Toolkit installed, you'll need to deploy this application into your AWS account.
 Clone this project, `cd` into the project directory and run:

 ```bash
 python3 -m venv .venv